A Totally-Not-Boring Guide to Life Insurance | Wealthsimple

 Do I really need to give blood to make it all happen?

 If you are young and looking for a policy less than $1 million, maybe not.
 More and more insurers now offer smaller policies that are available right away and require no medical exam.
-But they can cost extra and may not be renewable or convertible.
+But they can cost extra.
 Otherwise, you follow the traditional process.
 First, you answer a long list of health questions online or over the phone designed by actuaries to figure out how big a risk you are.
 What’s your height and weight?
 Do you smoke or use drugs?
-Do you have a sibling or parent who died of diabetes or cancer before age 65?
-The insurance company will send a physician or nurse to your house to perform a medical exam.
-Insurers use all that information to sort you into different pricing tiers: smoker or nonsmoker first; then “standard,” “preferred,” or “preferred plus.”
+Do you have a sibling or parent who died of diabetes or cancer before age 70?
+Then you’ll be presented with a handful of policy options from various life insurance companies.
+And then, yes, the insurance company will send a physician or nurse to your house to perform a medical exam.
+Insurers use all that information to sort you into different pricing tiers: smoker or nonsmoker first; then “standard,” “preferred,” or “preferred plus,” which is the healthiest.
+The premium differences between these are substantial — each class typically costs 25% more than the next healthier one, and smokers can pay 20% more than nonsmokers.

 What if I tell them I don’t smoke to get the cheaper rate?